christiangruener/MasterThesis/README.md

 # The Deep Neural Network:
 Consisting of the files: main + myproblems
-- for usage run the main file and choose your problem
+- for usage run the main file and choose your problem (csv data is imported automatically into the deep neural network when pricing the dax option)